jakehamilton/dotfiles/README.md

 Some things are tuned for my system, here's a list of what you need to change:

 + `openbox/autostart`: change `wp_name` and `wp_path` to match your image
++ `openbox/rc.xml`: About line 200, change `gnome-terminal` to be your terminal emulator

 ## Shortcuts
 + `Alt + Left`: Snap window to left half of the screen